DevStudents/EPeople-Web/README.md

 # EPeople (Web version)

-Its a social network where everyone can meet new people and chat with each other.
+It's a social network where everyone can meet new people and chat with each other.

 ### Todo list:
 - [ ] Front page design (HTML/CSS/JS)